AsaTyr2018/MyLora/README.md

 ![grafik](https://github.com/user-attachments/assets/28cfaab7-c6fc-471e-8ef1-87a21fcae47f)

 ### Plugin admin `/plugins`
 Toggle installed plugins on or off.
 The selected state is stored in the database and is applied when the server is refreshed.
-The refresh action now calls `refresh_server.sh`, which restarts the application by killing the running process and launching `main.py` again.
-Use the **Refresh Server** button after changing plugin state.
+Hitting the **Refresh Server** button now starts a tiny helper server on port `5001` that shows a restart page while the main process reloads.
+After a few seconds the helper stops and the browser returns to the main site.

 ## Bulk import
 Use `bulk_import.py` to ingest an existing collection: